 - Data wiping.
-When you get rid of your old computer, you need to permanently wipe the information on your hard drive to protect sensitive and proprietary information.
-Deleting files or even formatting the drive – isn’t enough.These files can be easily recovered by rebuilding the file directory or finding an older version of the deleted file through a backup and restore feature built into Windows.
-Data wiping permanently removes all data making the disk reusable for refurbishing and resale because it leaves the drive operable.
+To protect sensitive and proprietary information on an old computer, data must be permanently deleted from the hard drive.
+Deleting files – or even formatting the drive – isn’t enough.
+The files can be easily recovered by rebuilding the file directory or finding an older version of the deleted files using a backup and restore feature built into Windows.
+Data wiping permanently removes all data, making the disk reusable for refurbishing and resale because it leaves the drive operable.

 Start e-cycling your assets today!